-In July 2008, Republic Act (RA) 9504 was approved giving corporate taxpayers an option to claim itemized deduction or optional standard deduction (OSD) equivalent to 40% of gross sales.
-Once the option to use OSD is made, it shall be irrevocable for the taxable year for which the option was made.
+In July 2008, Republic Act (RA) 9504 was approved giving corporate taxpayers an option to claim itemized deduction or optional standard deduction equivalent to 40% of gross sales.
+Once the option is made, it shall be irrevocable for the taxable year for which the option was made.